Protein crystallization: Temperature

-Chemical Additives
+Chemical additives

 Chemical additives are small chemical compounds that are added to the crystallization process to increase the yield of crystals.
 The role of small molecules in protein crystallization had not been well thought of in the early days since they were thought of as contaminants in most case.
 Smaller molecules crystallize better than macromolecules such as proteins, therefore, the use of chemical additives had been limited prior to the study by McPherson.
 However, this is a powerful aspect of the experimental parameters for crystallization that is important for biochemists and crystallographers to further investigate and apply.

-Technologies assisting protein crystallization
+Technologies

 High throughput crystallization screening

 High through-put methods exist to help streamline the large number of experiments required to explore the various conditions that are necessary for successful crystal growth.
 There are numerous commercial kits available for order which apply preassembled ingredients in systems guaranteed to produce successful crystallization.
 Using such a kit, a scientist avoids the hassle of purifying a protein and determining the appropriate crystallization conditions.

 Liquid-handling robots can be used to set up and automate large number of crystallization experiments simultaneously.
 What would otherwise be slow and potentially error-prone process carried out by a human can be accomplished efficiently and accurately with an automated system.
 Robotic crystallization systems use the same components described above, but carry out each step of the procedure quickly and with a large number of replicates.
 Each experiment utilizes tiny amounts of solution, and the advantage of the smaller size is two-fold: the smaller sample sizes not only cut-down on expenditure of purified protein, but smaller amounts of solution lead to quicker crystallizations.
 Each experiment is monitored by a camera which detects crystal growth.